npcloud/api/rest-api.md

 POST /api/v1/solution
 ```
 User publish solution for task.
 After solution is verified by exchange,
-task owner can check the objectives of the solution by using the /solution_info
+task owner will get notification, and then can check the objectives of the solution by using the /solution_info
-API call, but the detail of solution will not be given.
+API call.

+Field "solutionDetail" is not defined here in this document but in [npcloud-algorithm](https://github.com/npcloud/npcloud-algorithms)

 **Parameters:**